madman22/deployserver/README.md

 # deployserver
 Web Interface used for deploying programs to systemd based linux servers

 This is a fairly specifically made tool to easily deploy executables to a linux server systemd service.
 I use it in produciton to update/upload the executable and support files.
+Check the wiki for a screenshot.

 Copy to /opt/deployserver, run executable with root permissions.
 Navigate a web browser to port 8181 on the host.